 “We welcome the announcement of the final terms of TCF 2.0.
 Google has collaborated with the IAB Europe and its members throughout this process.” said Chetna Bindra, senior product manager for user trust, privacy and transparency at Google.
 “In line with the IAB Europe timeline we expect to integrate with TCF 2.0 shortly after the switchover from TCF 1.1 and when 2.0 goes fully live, which we currently understand as by end of Q1 2020.
 We will provide greater detail on our integration approach in the coming weeks.”

-It’s worth noting that the Transparency and Consent Framework version 2 is not backward compatible: after the initial transition phase, older versions will be deprecated.
+It’s worth noting that the Transparency and Consent Framework version 2 is not backward compatible: after the initial transition phase, older versions will be deprecated on 30th June 2020.

 As a registered CMP, and active member of IAB Europe, iubenda has been heavily involved in the drafting process of the TCF 2.0 and are making every effort to ensure that our TCF compatible cookie management solution integrates with TCF 2.0 as seamlessly it already does with v1.1.